mwojnars/hypertag/docs/index.md

 In a verbatim $block$ {expressions} are left unparsed, no <escaping> is done.
 ```

-### Comments
+**Comments**

 Blocks starting with double dash (`--`) or hash (`#`) are treated as comments and are excluded
 from the output.
 They must follow general rules of block alignment: have the same indentation
-as neighboring blocks and deeper indentation than a parent block.
-For example:
+as sibling blocks and deeper indentation than a parent block:

     div
       p | First paragraph
       #   Comment...
       p | Second paragraph

-A block comment behaves similar to text blocks and, like them, can span multiple lines (!),
+A block comment behaves similarly to text blocks and, like them, can span multiple lines,
-if a proper indentation of subsequent lines is kept:
+if only a proper indentation of subsequent lines is kept:

-    # this is a long ...
+    -- this is a long ...
         multiline ...
       block comment